 - Just a Stupid Accent: In the movie, rather than speak German, the main characters all speak German-accented English; this was reportedly fine by Schlink as it allowed his story to reach a wider audience.

 - Male Frontal Nudity: Young Michael in the film.
 (All such scenes were filmed last so that his actor would have time to turn 18 and thus be legal to film nude.)

 - My God, What Have I Done?: Hanna sort of gets a gradual, internal one of these towards the end when she learns to read and comes to understand the horrors of the Holocaust—except it doesn't exactly work, because it implies that she also grew a conscience and developed an emotional maturity that she was previously lacking just by becoming literate.

 - Never Learned to Read: Hanna can't read.
 It's why she has Michael read things for her, under the guise of just enjoying being read to.
 She's so ashamed of her inability that she passes up job promotions and would rather go to prison than reveal it.
 There's a subtext that we're defined by our interaction with the written text, to the point that not being able to read means not existing.
 In the book, she's practically invisible to Michael's family and classmates.

 - Oscar Bait: In 2005, Winslet appeared in Ricky Gervais' Extras as an over-the-top version of herself, and claimed that she was only doing a (fictional) Holocaust movie for a long-overdue award.
-When she won the Best Actress Oscar for this film, Gervais later joked about her Extras appearance at the next Golden Globes.
+When she was set to win the Best Actress Oscar for this film, Gervais joked about her Extras appearance at that year's Golden Globes.